phpandroidgladiator/todoist-api/source/includes/_notes.md

 ### File attachments

 A file attachment is represented as a JSON object.
-The file attachment may point to a document, previously uploaded by the `uploadFile` API call, or by any external resource.
+The file attachment may point to a document, previously uploaded by the `upload_file` API call, or by any external resource.

 ### Base file properties